astronasutarou/tcp/README.md

 ~~~

 ## License
-This is licensed under GPLv2.
+The codes in this repository are licensed under the [MIT License](https://opensource.org/licenses/mit-license.php).